403 Forbidden errors when working on your website? Check the Firewalls.

 - Click OK or Apply to save.

-Now try to do the action that caused the problem before.
+Now try to complete the action that previously triggered the forbidden error.

 If the issue is NOT resolved, and you’re still getting a 403 error, it’s likely that the action has triggered multiple firewall rules.
 Repeat the process above until you’ve found and excluded all the rule IDs causing problems.
 Note that if there are multiple rule IDs causing this error, they are likely to be very similar, so look very closely when checking the latest log entries to ensure the ones you’re seeing are slightly different from the ones you’ve already excluded.